A cowboy hat on a fence post, the classic style behind a protective helmet cover.

 Once you have your measurement, you can start looking at sizing charts.
 Every brand is a little different, so never assume a medium in one brand is the same as a medium in another.
 Always check the specific chart for the helmet you're interested in.
 You’ll see sizes listed with a corresponding head circumference, which is your key to translating your measurement into the right size.
 Taking the time to check the chart for all your horse tack ensures you get the best and safest equipment for every ride.

-Finding the Right Adjustment System
+Choosing the Best Adjustment System for You

 Beyond the basic size, many modern cowboy hat helmets come with an adjustment system for fine-tuning the fit.
 The most common type is a dial at the back of the helmet.
 This feature is fantastic because it lets you customize the fit for maximum comfort and security.
 A quick turn of the dial can tighten or loosen the internal harness, creating a snug fit that feels custom-made.
 This is especially helpful if you're between sizes or if you change your hairstyle.
 A good adjustment system ensures your helmet stays put without feeling too tight, giving you peace of mind on every ride.